Garrysoon/IbisWallet/README.md

 ## Disclaimer

-This wallet is vibe-coded and audited by today's top frontier AI models.
+This wallet is mostly vibe-coded and audited by today's top frontier AI models.

-Yes this is a flex, and it's likely more secure and better engineered than most wallets out there.
+Yes this is a flex, it's also likely more secure and better engineered than most wallets out there.